 Hazardous Trees on Private Property

 Fairfax County has no legal authority to require the removal of hazardous tree(s) that are located on private property unless the tree(s) threaten the public at large (public streets, sidewalks, school yards and parks).
-If the Urban Forest Management Division determines that the tree(s) are a threat to the public, then the owner of the property is required to have the tree(s) removed.
+If the Urban Forest Management Division determines that the tree(s) are a threat to the public, then the owner of the property can be required to have the tree(s) removed.

-When there is a dispute between neighbors about a hazardous tree, this is a civil issue and Fairfax County will not take action in these situations.
+When there is a dispute between neighbors about a potentially hazardous tree, this is a civil issue and Fairfax County will not take action in these situations.

 When a potentially hazardous tree is located on private property and is not in a position to threaten any public areas, then Fairfax County will not require the removal of the tree, but recommends that the property owner contact a private Certified Arborist or Registered Consulting Arborist for advice on how to handle the situation.
 Possible solutions may include pruning to remove a branch with a weak attachment or has been weakened by decay, providing external support for weakened branches, providing remedial care, or removing the affected tree.
 Find out how to hire an arborist.